AIgineerAB/SQL_duckdb_course/exercises/exercise_2.md

 &nbsp; a) Retrieve a list of all customers and actors which last name starts with G.

+&nbsp; b) How many customers and actors starts have the the letters 'ann' in there first names?

+&nbsp; c)

-Retrieve a list of all customers and what films they have rented.
+&nbsp; x) Retrieve a list of all customers and what films they have rented.

 ## 4. Theory questions